 If your permanent impairment meets the 15% threshold and your employer was negligent.

 Finger injuries can also occur due to motor vehicle accidents or someone else’s negligence at a public place.
 In these cases, your entitlements and legal procedure are different.
-Please access the pages below if you are
+Please access the pages below if you are:

 Our experienced personal injury lawyers can help you understand whether your eligible and if so inform you of the best steps to go through a compensation claim for your finger injury to receive maximum compensation.